Ways to Rev Up Your Passion for Summer PD

 Over the years, I’ve attended some wonderful conferences, and this summer, I am very excited to again be on the faculty for the Association for Middle Level Education’s (AMLE) Institute for Middle Level Leadership.
 Not only do I get to present several sessions on my teaching passions, but I get to learn from the faculty and my fellow educators in an intimate, collaborative setting.

-I’ve not yet had the pleasure of attending either the summer International Society for Technology in Education (#ISTE18) or the International Literacy Association (#ILA18) conferences, but I learn merely by following the twitter feed of those lucky enough to be there and clicking on links they share.
-Attending these is definitely a bucket list item.
+Even if you’ve not yet had the pleasure of attending the summer International Society for Technology in Education conference , but I learn merely by following the x-twitter feed (#ISTE24) of those lucky enough to be there and clicking on links they share.
+This year ISTE 24 in Denver.
+Here’s the ISTE X-Twitter feed.

 PD in My Lounge Chair